hpcgarage/intrepyddguide/tutorial.md

 ### Setup info for connecting Jupyter to Docker instance running Intrepydd

 Since Jupyter is usually run on a web browser on your local machine, the following three steps need to be performed to enable Jupyter to connect with a Docker instance running Intrepydd.
-In the following, we will assume that the Docker instance is running on a server named ubuntu@54.198.41.116, that is representative of a typical EC2 instance.
+In the following, we will assume that the Docker instance is running on a server named ubuntu@54.198.41.116, that is representative of a typical EC2 instance, and the ssh identification file is key_CqPMRtDoyTYq.pem located in the current directory.
 The actual path names may vary depending on the server instance that you use.

 Step 1: ssh to the server and run Jupyter via Docker
 ```